dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 By expressions we mean values, function calls, constructors and variables (and properties).

 ### Variable assignments
-If we want to use variables, we want to assign values to these variables.
+If we want to use variables, we need to assign values to these variables.
-For constructors and values can the datatype be derived and must not be specified.
+For constructors and values, the datatype can be derived and must not be specified.
 For function calls, however, the data type must be specified explicitly.
 Some examples:
 ```javascript